cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. RabbitMQ cluster – This service provides a high-availability RabbitMQ cluster based on the RabbitMQ best practices.
 The cluster must consist of 3 nodes.

-* An optional service is the load-balancer that is Used to distribute the load between the different manager nodes.
+* An optional service is the load-balancer that is used to distribute the load between the different manager nodes.

 This guide describes the process of configuring and installing such a cluster:
 1. [Certificates Setup] ({{ relref "install_maintain/installation/installing-cluster.md#certificates-setup" >}}))
 1. [Installing Services] ({{ relref "install_maintain/installation/installing-cluster.md#installing-services" >}})
-1. [After Installation] ({{ relref "install_maintain/installation/installing-cluster.md#after-installation" >}}))
+1. [Post Installation] ({{ relref "install_maintain/installation/installing-cluster.md#post-installation" >}}))

 {{% note title="Externally hosted PostgreSQL and RabbitMQ" %}}
 In case you use an Externally hosted PostgreSQL or RabbitMQ, i.e. "bring your own", please make sure you go over all sections and